bcomnes/old-bret.io/pages/projects.md

   - [Example 1](/media/hw1.pdf) (PDF)
   - [Example 2](/media/hw2.pdf) (PDF)
-  - (Some of the solutions are wrong.
+  - (Some of the solutions are not quite correct.
 You have been warned!)

 ##[LaTeX Font Sizing in TextMate 2](https://github.com/bcomnes/LaTeX-Section-Font-Sizes.tmbundle)
 * A small bundle that resizes the section names in LaTeX documents so that they are easier and faster to identify.